akvaplan-niva/fvtools/README.md

 - Use atmospheric forcing from the AROME configuration "MetCoOp" which is accessible on thredds.met.no

 We most of the time:
-- Work in Norway, where input data are most easilly accessible in UTM33W coordinates
+- Work in Norway, where input data are most easilly accessible in `UTM33W` coordinates
 - Nest into existing FVCOM experiments using files stored on `Betzy` or on `Stokes`

 We sometimes:
 - Nest into larger domain ROMS models operated by the met office
-  - NorKyst800 is an 800 m ROMS model configured for near-coast modelling.
+  - `NorKyst800` is an 800 m ROMS model configured for near-coast modelling.
-  - NorShelf2.5km is an 2500 m resolution data assimilated ROMS model configured for shelf modelling.
+  - `NorShelf2.5km` is an 2500 m resolution data assimilated ROMS model configured for shelf modelling.

 All standard scripts can be called via the "main" function, which will create input/forcing files following a standardized setup:
+- `fvtools.pre_pro.BuildCase.main`
+  - Quality controls the mesh (not complete, some rare cases such as nodes connected to two boundaries will not be detected yet)
+  - Smooths raw bathymetry to desired `rx0` value (i.e. following MetOffice ROMS routines)
+  - Returns estimate of necessary CFL criteria
-- `fvtools.pre_pro.BuildCase.main` creates FVCOM.dat input files
+  - Creates FVCOM.dat input files
+    - `casename_cor.dat`
+    - `casename_grd.dat`
+    - `casename_obc.dat`
+    - `casename_spg.dat`

 - `fvtools.pre_pro.BuildRivers.main` creates river forcing for your experiment
 - `fvtools.nesting.get_ngrd.main` cuts out a nestingzone mesh from the main mesh
   - for fvcom to fvcom nested domains, this routine will dump the `bathymetry.dat` file to your `input` folder